smack42/ColorFill/codegolf26232/readme.txt

 the old computer for estimated 26 hours, instead of the 120 hours (5 days!) it took the old version in 2018.

+---
+added 2022-02-13:

+output of this program, ColorFill: optimized AStar search on faster computer

+_steps.txt  = A* (Puchert heuristic) optimal solutions _steps_.txt = detailed output, including timing information

+Repeated the complete run of the improved AStar solver.
+Running with 10 parallel processes, it used nearly 60 GB RAM and took about 75 minutes.
+This small speedup, compared to the 78 minutes of the 8-parallel run, is due to the hardware multithreading of this 8-cores/16-threads CPU.